-You can laser engrave or laser cut lots of different materials but acrylic is a favorite for many people because of the many benefits it has.
+You can laser engrave or laser cut lots of different materials but acrylic is a favorite for most laser engraving enthusiasts thanks to its numerous benefits.
 For starters, acrylic smells and looks fresh at all times.
 Secondly, it cuts smoothly making it a great material to use with the laser.
 In addition, it is affordable and yet has a high-end appeal.
 Last but not least, acrylic can be used to make a wide array of products including but not limited to signages, gifts, and awards.

 Types of acrylic